Read the script

 AKU: Mom, not that kind of meat.
 A place to meet, m-e-e-t.
 You know, a place where the family meets up in case of an emergency.

-EFIE: … in case of an emergency… Why did I let her go?
+EFIE: … in case of an emergency… (Efie is coming out of her remembrance.)
+Why did I let her go?

 ISABEL: It’s not your fault.
 You didn’t know there would be a terrible storm like this.